NIAEFEUP/uni/uni/assets/text/TermsAndConditions.md

 concerning any matter relating to it, you may send an email to [ni@aefeup.pt](mailto:ni@aefeup.pt).
 \
 \
-This document was last updated on December 28, 2023
+This document was last updated on February 28, 2023.